 - Qualified sick and family leave wages for which a credit is allowed under sections 7001 and 7003 of the Families First Coronavirus Response Act

 Do not include amounts paid to 1099 contractors; they may apply on their own.

 Self-employed?
-Independent contractors and the self-employed with no employees qualify based on 2.5 months of net profit (capped at $100,000) on their Schedule C tax form for 2019 or 2020.
+Independent contractors and the self-employed with no employees may qualify based on 2.5 months of net profit (capped at $100,000) on their Schedule C tax form for 2019 or 2020.
+As of March 3, 2021, self-employed applicants may alternatively choose to use gross income (line 7) on their Schedule C. This new calculation only applies to businesses that have not already been approved.
 (Businesses with a NAICS code beginning in 72 on their most recent tax return qualify for 3.5 times average monthly payroll for a second draw loan.)